Seven simple tips to get the best deal on your flights

 By Cathy Toogood

-With hidden extra charges and sneaky admin fees often driving up the initial price of a flight, nabbing a great deal can feel like an impossible task.
+With hidden extra charges and sneaky admin fees often driving up the initial price of a flight, finding an amazing deal on your flights isn’t as always as straightforward as it should be.

-To take some of the guesswork out of it, we reveal seven simple tips to securing the best deal on your flights in 2021.
+To take some of the guesswork out of it, we reveal seven simple tips to securing a cheap flight.

 1. Timing is key